kfirtoledo/mywork/README.md

 and Thats It..

 ### running with Truffle console
-in addition we you run commands from the truffle console (using the same cmd window we deploy the contract) and run tuffle console:
+In addition you CAN run commands from the truffle console (using the same cmd window we deploy the contract) and run tuffle console:
 ```
 truffle.cmd console